anonyland/anonymousland/README.md

 If you do not know where to start, take a look at the [issues](https://git.anonymousland.org/anonymousland/anonymousland/issues) for this repository, you can also take a look at our *site-wide* [issues list](https://git.anonymousland.org/anonymousland/anonymousland-suggestions-issues).

+## Donations

+Running these services and properly maintaining them takes time and money. *We would be extremely grateful to get donations*, we only ask for 5$, that's all.

+To donate, you can visit our [donation page](https://anonymousland.org/donate) or contribute directly to our Monero wallet[(4B4kUhGXkMhic8W9NXVMTsi8cLidFAuyW3p5cWd9jG3tTT9ADCPHcrYZ8hkvA8s8TNTmSDohb9CeqJZFGqKddR8qDF1okZp)](monero:4B4kUhGXkMhic8W9NXVMTsi8cLidFAuyW3p5cWd9jG3tTT9ADCPHcrYZ8hkvA8s8TNTmSDohb9CeqJZFGqKddR8qDF1okZp)

 ## License

 ![CC0 Logo](https://upload.wikimedia.org/wikipedia/commons/6/69/CC0_button.svg)